 Tips For Prepping Permed Hair Before You Bleach

-- Use products that moisturize and nourishes your hair.
+- Use products that moisturize and nourish your hair.

 - Treat your hair as if your curls are natural by using styling products such as curl mousses and styling creams.